vivpp/BusinessAnalyticsProject/3D-Visualiser-AMGAN-Outputs/Readme.md

 - The tensor.bytes file contains tensors contain classification information related to each sprite.
 - The code used to create the sprites and tensor files is the main.py file
 - JSON file is the configuration file that is referred to when accessing the live page
+- The Html file is required for the page to load correctly

 ## Acknowledgements
 The code was orginally sourced from the following github: https://github.com/harveyslash/TSNE-Embedding-Visualisation